Compact Groups of Galaxies in Sloan Digital Sky Survey and LAMOST Spectral Survey: I. The Catalogs: Introduction

 However, in the algorithm of \citet{2018AA...618A.157D}, all the CG samples are initially selected based on spectroscopic galaxy samples.
-For a real CG with spectroscopic incompleteness, it will be missed in the final CG sample if their spectroscopic members only can not pass the Hickson's criteria.
-To overcome this possible missing, we propose a revised algorithm to select CGs, where we keep rather than remove these galaxies without redshift measurements during the initial CG selection (see Section \ref{sec:selection} for detail).
+A real CG with spectroscopic incompleteness will be missed in the final CG sample if its spectroscopic members cannot pass the Hickson's criteria.
+To overcome this, we propose a revised algorithm to select CGs, where we keep rather than remove these galaxies without redshift measurements during the initial CG selection (see Section \ref{sec:selection} for detail).
 With this new algorithm, we tend to retain all CG candidates, which could be easily verified with future spectroscopic survey, e.g. the complementary galaxies in the LAMOST spectral survey \citep{2004ChJAA...4....1S,2012RAA....12.1197C,2012RAA....12.1243L}.
-Actually, the redshift completeness of the SDSS main sample galaxies have already been significantly improved by the LAMOST spectral survey \citep{2015RAA....15.1095L,2016RAA....16...43S,2019arXiv190507276F}.
+Actually, the redshift completeness of the SDSS main sample galaxies have already been significantly improved by the LAMOST spectral survey \citep{2015RAA....15.1095L,2016RAA....16...43S,2019ApJ...880..114F}.

-Therefore, the motivation of this study is to take the advantages of the new selection algorithm and the supplied redshifts from the LAMOST spectral survey to build the most complete and well-defined low-z CG samples.
+Therefore, the motivation of this study is to take the advantages of the new selection algorithm and the supplied redshifts from the LAMOST spectral survey to build the most complete and well-defined low-$z$ CG samples.
 In the next paper of this series, we will use this CG sample to study their dynamical properties and environmental dependence in detail.
 This paper is organized as follows.
-In section~\ref{sec:mgs}, we briefly describe the galaxy catalogue used in this work.
+In section~\ref{sec:mgs}, we briefly describe the galaxy catalog used in this work.
 In section~\ref{sec:selection}, we optimize the selection procedure for maximizing the CG samples and preserving all possible CG candidates.
-We describe the derived CG catalogues in section~\ref{sec:CG-Cats} and make comparison with other available CG catalogues in section~\ref{sec:compare}.
-We make a brief discussion on the final CG samples in section~\ref{sec:discussion} and finally summarize our results in section~\ref{sec:summary}.
+We describe the derived CG catalogs in section~\ref{sec:CG-Cats} and make comparisons with other available CG catalogs in section~\ref{sec:compare}.
+We provide a brief discussion on the final CG samples in section~\ref{sec:discussion} and finally summarize our results in section~\ref{sec:summary}.
 Throughout this paper, we assume the flat WMAP7 cosmology with parameters: $H_{0} = 70$ km s$^{-1}$ Mpc$^{-1}$ and $\Omega_{m} = 0.27$ \citep{2011ApJS..192...18K}.